IgorPatro/IgorPatro/README.md

 <br/>

 Fun (maybe not all) facts:
-- I have finished fucking polish school... 🤮
+- I don't like school (to put it gently) 😂
 - I love watching F1 😍

 <br/>